-The fifth Request for Proposals for Hybrid Learning Course Redesign and Delivery (click here to access the RFP page).
+The sixth Request for Proposals for Hybrid Learning Course Redesign and Delivery.
 Instructors of courses selected will have access to the resources and support of the Columbia Center for Teaching and Learning (CTL) for content development, instructional design, media production, systems integration, assessment, and project management.
 Courses selected are also funded from $5,000 up to $20,000 for a one-semester period.
 A key goal of this fund is to measure the effectiveness of these designs, delivery methods and learning strategies, and to improve instructional delivery and learning outcomes of Columbia University students from all disciplines.

 Massive Open Online Courses

-The third Request for Proposals for Massive Open Online Courses (click here to access the RFP page).
+The fourth Request for Proposals for Massive Open Online Courses.
 Accepted courses will receive extensive consultation services and support for instructional design and media production from the Columbia Center for Teaching and Learning (CTL).
 Funds will be available from the Office of the Provost for each MOOC of up to $25,000.
 Courses offered through MOOC platforms have the potential to reach large and global audiences, to stimulate curiosity and intellectual exploration, to make more visible the teaching and research activities of the University, and to promote public engagement.

 Large-Scale Teaching & Learning Grants

 The second Request for Proposals for Large-Scale Teaching and Learning Grants is designed to support efforts around teaching initiatives and exploration at the school, department, or program level.
 The Columbia Center for Teaching and Learning (CTL) will be providing in-kind support as well as some financial support of up to $20,000 per academic year.

 Start-Small!
 Mini Grants